acronis/go-cti/metadata/README.md

 ```

 In order to validate against the `cti.a.p.alert.v1.0~a.p.user.v1.0` schema, you can use the `Validate` or `ValidateBytes`
 method.
-These methods take care of making a complete schema and caching, making subsequent calls fast and simple:
+These methods take care of making a complete schema and caching, making subsequent calls fast and simple.

 ```go
 import (